 Cornwall-on-Hudson is a very small village located in the state of New York.
-With a population of 2,966 people and three constituent neighborhoods, Cornwall-on-Hudson is the 459th largest community in New York.
-Cornwall-on-Hudson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,918 people and three constituent neighborhoods, Cornwall-on-Hudson is the 459th largest community in New York.
+Cornwall-on-Hudson has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Housing costs in Cornwall-on-Hudson are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Cornwall-on-Hudson is a decidedly white-collar village, with fully 88.39% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Cornwall-on-Hudson is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cornwall-on-Hudson who work in sales jobs (14.17%), management occupations (13.67%), and teaching (12.67%).
+Cornwall-on-Hudson is a decidedly white-collar village, with fully 88.79% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Cornwall-on-Hudson is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Cornwall-on-Hudson who work in teaching (22.17%), business and financial occupations (10.44%), and management occupations (9.16%).

 Of important note, Cornwall-on-Hudson is also a village of artists.
 Cornwall-on-Hudson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cornwall-on-Hudson’s character.

-The per capita income in Cornwall-on-Hudson in 2010 was $45,863, which is wealthy relative to New York and the nation.
-This equates to an annual income of $183,452 for a family of four.
+The per capita income in Cornwall-on-Hudson in 2018 was $42,492, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $169,968 for a family of four.

 The people who call Cornwall-on-Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cornwall-on-Hudson residents report their race to be White, followed by Asian.
-Important ancestries of people in Cornwall-on-Hudson include Italian, German, English, and Polish.
+Important ancestries of people in Cornwall-on-Hudson include Irish, Italian, German, English, and European.

 The most common language spoken in Cornwall-on-Hudson is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.